chrismc88/deimudda/README.md

 - `shared/` — Types/constants shared by client and server.

 **Environment (kept simple)**
-Docker Compose provides safe defaults for dev:
+Docker Compose provides safe defaults for dev and maps the same port on host and container:
-- PORT: `3000`
+- PORT: `3000` (use `PORT=3001 docker compose up` to run on 3001)
+- HMR_PORT: `24678` (published for Vite HMR)
 - `DATABASE_URL`: points to the `db` service
 - `OWNER_OPEN_ID`: `admin-local` (used by seeding and dev login)
 - `JWT_SECRET` and OAuth URLs: set to local placeholders